espruino/EspruinoDocs/tutorials/Bangle.js App Settings.md

 It's pretty easy to add different options - check out the [`E.showMenu`](http://www.espruino.com/Reference#l_E_showMenu) docs for more ideas.

-**Note: Due to the way Settings pages are loaded, you may not currently use the `Settings` library from within a settings page.**

 This is great for testing, however to create a settings app, you must remove the `(load)` from the end of the code, so it should look like this: